alttch/busrt/docs/rpc_blocking.rst

 How secondary clients work:

-* The client must have an unique suffix SFX, otherwise the broker refuses registration with BUSY (0x76) error.
+* The client must have an unique suffix SFX, otherwise the broker refuses registration with BUSY (0x76) error

 * The primary client "NAME" must be registered in the broker, otherwise the registration of secondary one is refused with CLIENT_NOT_REGISTERED (0x71)